 Gertrude Berg… The Most Famous Woman in America You’ve Never Heard Of

 Yoo Hoo, Mrs. Goldberg is the funny and surprising story of radio & television pioneer Gertrude Berg.
 Creator, star and writer (12,000 scripts!) of the hit sitcom The Goldbergs, Berg was a beloved trailblazer, the Oprah of her day.
 Berg’s blend of comedy and social commentary—with Jewish characters at the center—endeared audiences and made her an American cultural icon.
 From Aviva Kempner, director of The Life and Times of Hank Greenberg.

 From filmmaker Aviva Kempner (The Life and Times of Hank Greenberg) comes this funny and insightful story of radio and television pioneer Gertrude Berg, the creator, principal writer, and star of The Goldbergs.
 A popular radio show for 17 years, The Goldbergs became television’s very first character-driven domestic sitcom in 1949.
 Berg wrote 12,000 scripts for The Goldbergs (CBS’s number one show) combining comedy and social commentary—with Jewish characters, particularly matriarch Molly Goldberg, at the center.

-The film features marvelous interviews with historians and fans, including Supreme Court Justice Ruth Bader Ginsburg, Ed Asner (Mary Tyler Moore Show), Norman Lear (All in the Family creator), Gary David Goldberg (Family Ties creator), Andrea Roane (CBS anchor), Susan Stamberg (NPR correspondent), and many others.
+The film also features marvelous interviews with historians and fans, including Supreme Court Justice Ruth Bader Ginsburg, Ed Asner (The Mary Tyler Moore Show), Norman Lear (All in the Family creator), Gary David Goldberg (Family Ties creator), Andrea Roane (CBS anchor), Susan Stamberg (NPR correspondent), and many others.